-This optional clause defines the relationship between a UDF or external stored procedure and data that is external to Vantage.
+This optional clause defines the relationship between a UDF or external procedure and data that is external to the database.

 - Whether or not the external routine can read or modify external data